 The Most Common Home Warranty Add-Ons Explained

-Standard home warranty plans cover everyday systems and appliances — think HVAC, plumbing, and kitchen appliances.
+Standard home warranty plans cover everyday systems and appliances like HVAC, plumbing, and kitchen appliances.
 But if your home has features that go beyond the basics, a standard plan simply won't cut it.
 That's where home warranty add-ons come in.
 These optional coverage upgrades let you protect specialty items that would otherwise leave you exposed to significant out-of-pocket costs.

 Understanding what a home warranty covers in a base plan is the first step.
 From there, you can identify which add-ons fill the gaps for your specific home.
 Below is a breakdown of the most popular add-on options available in 2026 and what each one actually protects.